International

 In 2010, a destructive 7.0 earthquake in Haiti spurred U.S. Marine Corps veteran Jake Wood and seven other volunteers into action.
 This became Team Rubicon’s first mission, but it certainly wasn’t our last.
 Realizing the growing need for international emergency medical response, the team grew rapidly in numbers and ability.

 After eight years of disaster response work on nearly every continent, the U.N.
-World Health Organization (WHO) verified Team Rubicon as an Emergency Medical Team (EMT) Type 1 Mobile, the first NGO in North America to achieve this distinction and only the 18th group in the world to do so.
+World Health Organization (WHO) verified Team Rubicon as an Emergency Medical Team (EMT) Type 1 Mobile, the first NGO in North America to achieve this distinction.

 While EMT Type 1 Mobile is the backbone of our expertise, today Team Rubicon works closely with locals around the world to identify and support through a growing number of capabilities.